Prediction and Optimization of Noise radiation from a Heavy-Duty Commercial Vehicle Transmission using Statistical Energy Analysis

 Content

 Heavy Duty (HD) linehaul vehicles are majorly used in transportation of goods and heavy loads between different cities or long distances.
 Considering the current trend, payload capacity of these heavy-duty trucks are increasing due to constant increase in the load demand.
 Due to which engine torques of these HD vehicles are increasing which in turn increases the transmission input torque.
 At higher torque levels, gear excitation also increases and transmission becomes more susceptible towards higher noise radiation.
-Global vehicle pass-by noise regulations for HD commercial vehicles are becoming more stringent.
+The transmission is an integral part of the driveline in a heavy duty commercial vehicle.
+Along with speed and torque conversion, the transmission design is crucial to achieve better fuel economy.
+Important factors to consider in the transmission design are duty cycle, torque capacity, fuel economy and overall weight.
+Global vehicle pass-by noise regulations for HD commercial vehicles are becoming more stringent and transmissions are expected to be very quiet.
 Historically transmissions have been considered a secondary noise source but with overall HD vehicle noise becoming quieter, the transmission can be more of a significant noise contributor.
 Hence, noise radiation from the transmission is also an important factor to be considered in the design phase.
 Gear whine is the major concern for sound radiation from the transmission.
 The gear whine simulation and acoustic radiation analysis of the transmission is a crucial but very time-consuming part of the product development cycle.
 To achieve the requirement of lighter weight components, product designers can select lighter materials and thinner walls for the transmission enclosure.
 With decreased enclosure thickness and the use of lighter materials, the acoustic analysis performed by traditional methods (FEM and BEM) is difficult to handle computationally because of the higher modal density of the system.
+Adding ribs on the enclosure is the standard procedure for noise reduction because of its multiple advantages like increasing strength and stiffness.
 This paper provides an approach for calculating sound radiation in SPL (sound pressure level) from the enclosure.
+The entire geometry of the enclosure is divided into SEA subsystems, such as flat plates, curved plates and beams.
+The gear whine force is provided as excitation to the SEA model.
 The analysis is performed on ribbed and unribbed enclosure structures.
-This work includes the sensitivity analysis of all the parameters influencing the SPL.
+This work includes the sensitivity analysis of critical methodology parameters influencing the overall SPL.
+Following that a case study is presented to optimize enclosure design for noise radiation through Design of Experiments (DOE) study for the ribbing parameters.
 The results from the SEA method are compared with the actual test data for final validation.
-The obtained results are in good agreement with test data with an overall accuracy of +/- 3 dBA.
+The obtained results are in good agreement with test data with an overall accuracy of +/- 3 dB.

 Meta TagsDetails